 Some days I really miss the shorebirds that I don’t see here in Utah, like American Oystercatchers.
 I still dream about them even after four years of being here.
 I miss using my stalking skills to get as close to the birds and get frame filling images.

-I see plenty of Ring-billed Gulls here in Utah but I miss seeing them foraging for prey in the Gulf of Mexico and some days I really miss the fantastic colors of the Gulf and the tidal lagoons.
+I see plenty of Ring-billed Gulls here in Utah but I miss seeing them foraging for prey in the Gulf of Mexico and some days I really miss the fantastic colors of blue in the Gulf and the tidal lagoons.

 Some days I miss hearing the nasal barking yip of Black Skimmers coming onto shore after skimming for fish in the waves and seeing those long, odd shaped bills.
 I miss walking and shooting handheld unfettered by being in a vehicle with clear views around me at a full 360 degrees.